IEEE.org

 G. THIRD-PARTY RIGHTS TO REUSE IEEE-COPYRIGHTED MATERIAL

-With the exception of Section 8.1.9.A.3 above which is only applicable to agency-funded research, no third party other than authors and employers acting in accordance with this Section 8.1.9 may post IEEE-copyrighted material without obtaining the necessary licenses or permissions from the IEEE Intellectual Property Rights Office or other authorized representatives of the IEEE, and only under terms approved by PSPB.
+1. With the exception of approved servers as indicated in Section 8.1.9.A.3 above and specified in 8.1.9.G.2, no third party may post IEEE-copyrighted material without obtaining the necessary licenses or permissions from the IEEE Intellectual Property Rights Office or other authorized representatives of IEEE, and only under terms approved by PSPB.